-Monitoring of the three survey sites identified in the Compensatory Wetland Management Plan [i.e. the compensatory wetland site (CW); the remaining areas of wetland within ML1535 (RW) and wetland areas subject to grazing (site GW)] was carried out in 1st quarter 2005.
+Monitoring of the three survey sites identified in the Compensatory Wetland Management Plan [i.e. the compensatory wetland site (CW); the remaining areas of wetland within ML1535 (RW) and wetland areas subject to grazing (site GW)] was carried out in 1st quarter 2005 and February 2006.

-Monitoring of compensatory wetland regeneration was conducted in 2005 and the survey indicated that the removal of grazing from the mining lease area had a beneficial effect on the vegetation compared with the surrounding grazed land.
+Monitoring of compensatory wetland regeneration indicated that the removal of grazing from the mining lease area has had a beneficial effect on the vegetation, compared with the surrounding land that is still subject to grazing by farm practices off the mine lease area.